U.S. banks to lose profit cushion of releasing bad-loan reserves

-NEW YORK A popular way for big U.S. banks to boost profits may have run its course.
+NEW YORK, July 10 A popular way for big U.S. banks to boost profits may have run its course.

 The practice of dipping into funds set aside for bad loans, known as releasing loan-loss reserves, has helped the industry weather weak loan demand and lower fee income.
 But it is expected to have a smaller impact on banks' second-quarter earnings, which will start being unveiled on Friday, because loss rates and reserves are nearing their lower limits.